natnicha/BeAcross/README.md

 # BeAcross
 ![alt text](./across-app/src/images/across-bg.png)
-BeAcross is an Across initiative platform providing you a variety of modules from different European Universities **across border Universities**.
+BeAcross is an Across initiative platform providing you a variety of modules from different European **across border Universities**.
 This project is under Technische Universität Chemnitz contributed by Victory Pie Solutions.

 ## About Across